Is It Time for a Gas Fireplace Cleaning or Tune-Up?

 Gas Fireplace Issues You Can Avoid With Regular Care

-Many common fireplace issues are entirely preventable with regular cleaning and inspections.
+Many costly or dangerous problems are entirely preventable with regular cleaning and inspections.
 These include:

 Loose connections or damaged pipes can go undetected without routine checks.